xavierleroy/cryptokit/README.md

 ## Build, test and install

+* To configure, run `./configure`.
+There are options to disable or enable some features (run `./configure --help` for a list), but the default configuration is fine most of the time.

 * To build, run `dune build`.

 * To execute a test, run `dune exec test/<name>.exe` where `<name>` can be `test`,